Easy Breakfast Pastries

 Working one at a time, spread 2-3 tablespoons of jam on one rectangle, making sure to leave about a half inch border on each edge of the pastry dough.

 With a pastry brush, wet the exposed edges of the pastry with the egg wash.
 Carefully lay another dough rectangle over the top and press the edges together tightly.
-Crimp with the tines of a fork to help seal, then brush the top of the pastry with egg wash.
-Prick the top with your fork to make a few small holes for venting.
+Crimp with the tines of a fork to help seal, then brush the top of the pastry with egg wash.* (See note above if you need alternatives to eggs.)
+Prick the top of your pastry with your fork or sharp knife to make a few small holes for venting.
 Lay your completed pastry flat on your prepared baking sheet.

 Repeat steps with the remaining pastry.
 Once all of your completed pastries are on the baking sheet, put the entire sheet directly in the freezer, and leave for about four hours (or overnight).

-Once the pastries are frozen solid, remove them from the tray and wrap loosely with wax or parchment paper, and then store in a labeled gallon-size freezer bag.
+After the pastries have frozen solid, remove them from the tray and wrap loosely with wax or parchment paper, and then store in a labeled gallon-size freezer bag.

 When you’re ready to make these, pull your pastries out and lay them on a prepared baking sheet.
 Bake at 375 degrees Fahrenheit for 25-30 minutes.